Boominathan2355/vision-model/README.md

 ## 📄 License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.
+This project is licensed under the Private License - see [LICENSE](LICENSE) for details.

 ## 🤝 Contributing